MichaelLangbein/tdl2/backend/data/wiki/programming/postgis.md

   pg:

 volumes:
+  pg-data:
   pgadmin-data:
-  local_pgdata:
 ```
+Note:
-Note: the above setup can connect to the database in the connection-window with the hostname `db`, not `http://db`.
+ - the above setup can connect to the database in the connection-window with the hostname `db`, not `http://db`.
+ - on the db-machine, you might have to re-install postgis to get gdal and raster2pgsql.

 Fist steps: create user as in https://wiki.postgresql.org/wiki/First_steps